sriramdasbalaji/VSTS-DevOps-Labs/dotnetcore/readme.md

    <img src="images/release_2.png">

 3. Under **Azure Deployment** task, update **Azure subscription** with the endpoint components from the dropdown and select the desired **location**.

-   >Note: South India region is not available for the deployment

    <img src="images/release_3.png">